JamesDolphin/discordGo---ReadMe/README.md

 ## DiscordGo

 DiscordGo is a live production and online league adminstrator discord bot used to streamline the running of CS:GO events specifically using the ESEA platform.
 The bot can be configured to provide real time status updates directly from a csgo server or simply notify users when a match is complete.
-The actual repoistory is private.
+The actual repository is private.

 ![alt text](https://cdn.discordapp.com/attachments/546946476836782090/546955027210829825/no_backround.png)